 And how is this Psi value determined?

+In addition to a detailed and thus costly Psi value calculation pursuant to DIN EN 10077 for each individual case, the same standard also contains generalised values for all warm edge systems (table E.2).
 Much more accurate than generalised values and yet very easy to use are the data sheets of Bundesverband Flachglas: because the data sheet contains a total of 8 representative Psi values per warm edge spacer bar – calculated for 4 frame constructions and 2 representative glass structures each.
+The data sheets of Bundesverband Flachglas thus offer not only a considerable simplification for computational proofs, but also offer users verified and specifically comparable figures.